 - Leading CPI companies provide online tracking systems that can be updated instantly.
 These trackers are used by CPI providers, borrowers and lenders, who can use it to communicate and coordinate relevant issues.

-Administration has improved regarding the CPI, and interest in the program has grown.
+Administration has improved regarding CPI, and interest in the program has grown.
 Other influences on the car CPI marketplace include higher financed amounts and longer loan durations.
-These two factors increase the odds that a borrower “upside down,” or in a negative-equity situation.
+These two factors increase the odds that a borrower becomes “upside down,” or in a negative-equity situation.
 Upside down borrowers are more likely to default on loans, resulting in repossessions for lenders.

 A Similar Program: CPI for Mortgages